 And yet, none of those III shows actually won Best Musical; the XXVIth Tony for Best Musical went to John Guare and Galt MacDermot’s musical adaptation of Shakespeare’s (II) Gentlemen of Verona.
 Follies and (especially) Grease regularly continue to live on via resurrections by high schools, colleges, and community and local theaters, not to mention a few Broadway/West End/touring revivals.
 Verona—Best Musical statue not-withstanding—has not received the same treatment, though in MMV, the Public Theater staged a production for “Shakespeare in the Park” starring Oscar Isaac and Rosario Dawson and directed by Kathleen Marshall.

 Especially in the wake of the past year, the Lth anniversary of II of the most seminal works from one of most iconic of Black filmmakers/writers of the second-half of the XXth Century seems the most appropriate time to celebrate both: And what do you know?
-Not only is Film at Lincoln Center honoring Sweetback at the New York Film Festival, but in March, the New York Times reported that producer Lia Vollack announced a planned production of Natural Death coming to Broadway early next year, in collaboration with “with the collaboration of the creator’s son, Mario Van Peebles, and under the direction of Kenny Leon.”
+Not only is Film at Lincoln Center honoring Sweetback at the New York Film Festival, but in March, the New York Times reported that producer Lia Vollack announced a planned production of Natural Death coming to Broadway early next year, “with the collaboration of the creator’s son, Mario Van Peebles, and under the direction of Kenny Leon.”